the01rch/todo/README.md

 ## Edit a Task name

-To edit a task name is quite like editinh a prohect name but you need to specify the ID of the task.
+To edit a task name is quite like editing a project name but you need to specify the ID of the task after the flag 'e'.

 ```bash
 todo -e 0 "test app" @popo